mcbeanit/Alberta/README.md

 # Alberta
 Alberta election 2023 data sets

-Using scrapy to extract dataset from varous sources, and further processing to validate and import the data into Excel.
+Using scrapy to extract data from varous sources, and further processing to validate and import the data into Excel.

 The link to the spreadsheet on office.com(view only for now):